StepFly: Agentic Troubleshooting Guide Automation for Incident Diagnosis: The Proposed Approach

 \section{The Proposed Approach}

-In this section, we present our approach for TSG automation, which is motivated by the findings discussed in the previous section.
-Our method is organized into three stages: (1) TSG quality improvement, (2) Preprocessing, and (3) TSG execution.
+In this section, we present our approach, \method{}, for TSG automation, which is motivated by the findings discussed in the previous section. \method{} is an end-to-end framework comprising three stages: (1) \textit{TSG quality improvement} (Sec.~\ref{subsec:guidelines}), which introduces quality guidelines and the TSG Mentor tool to refine TSG content; (2) \textit{Preprocessing} (Sec.~\ref{subsec:execution_flow}--\ref{subsec:plugin_extraction}), which extracts the execution DAGs and Query Preparation Plugins (QPPs) to bridge the gap between static instructions and executable logic; and (3) \textit{TSG execution} (Sec.~\ref{subsec:agent}--\ref{subsec:parallelization}), which employs a DAG-guided scheduler-executor architecture, to perform online diagnosis.
 The first two stages are performed offline, while the final stage is executed online.
 The overall architecture is shown in Fig. \ref{fig:approach}.

 Motivated by Finding 4, we provide detailed guidance on writing high-quality TSGs, based on our empirical study in Section \ref{subsec:tsg_quality}.
 We introduce a tool called TSG Mentor to help SREs identify quality issues in their TSGs.
 The specifics are discussed in Section \ref{subsec:guidelines}.